-5. That involves living every day in light of The Day.
-Verse 25 ends, "And all the more as you see the Day approaching."
+5. This involves living every day in light of the Day.
+Verse 25 ends, "And all the more as you see the Day drawing near."
 The Day is coming, my friend, the Day when Christ returns.
-And on that Day, when we look into the eyes of the One who left His home in heaven in order to come and sacrifice Himself for us, we'll wish we would have done more.
-We'll wish we would have left the comfort of our easy chairs more often and spent time drawing near to God, confessing our hope to the world, and demonstrating our commitment to the church.
+And on that Day, when we look into the eyes of the One who left His home in heaven to come and sacrifice Himself for us, there will be no more opportunities to leave the comfort of our easy chairs, and spent time drawing near to God, confessing our hope to the world, and demonstrating our commitment to the church.
+So let's do it now, all the more, as we see the Day approaching.

-Resources, yes, we have them, and responsibilities, too, all because of Christ.
+Resources, yes, we have them, and responsibilities, too, because of Him.